bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 **[Optional] Nvidia Jeston NX SD Card Setup**

 (This SD card preparation step for Jetson NX was already completed by the IA for you.
 You will receive a flashed, ready-to-go micro SD card for Turtlebot3 operation.
-However, if your SD card is corrupted, it would be faster to download and reflash the SD card image yourself using step 0.)
+However, if your SD card is corrupted, it would be faster to download and reflash the SD card image yourself using this guide.)

 **Reflashing the micro SD card**